-THE SAFAVIDS: THE SECOND CENTURY
+THE LATER SAFAVIDS:

 The longest-lasting Islamic dynasty since the Abbasids did not exactly decline during its second century of rule - but it did, for the most part, remain somewhat stagnant.
 After the innovations of Ismail I, Tahmasp and Abbas I there's definitely a sense of running out of steam - although perhaps it could be more sympathetically described as a century of consolidation.